 Then I used my orbital sander and sanded all the wood with #220 grit sandpaper.
 I wiped them clean after to remove any dust.

-Next I added the other 4 inch board.
-I placed this board on the other side of the 4 inch board, the same ways as the 2 inch (long side up, horizontal).
+Next, I added the other 4-inch board.
+I placed this board on the other side of the 4-inch board, the same ways as the 2 inches (long side up, horizontal).
 Once the ends were level, I clamped the boards together.
-To attach these together, I drilled screws straight into the boards (it’s easier to turn the shelf so the 2 inch side is flat on the surface).
-I first pre-drilled a 1/8 inch hole from the bottom of the horizontal board into the vertical 4 inch board.
+To attach these together, I drilled screws straight into the boards (it’s easier to turn the shelf so the 2-inch side is flat on the surface).
+I first pre-drilled a 1/8 inch hole from the bottom of the horizontal board into the vertical 4-inch board.
 Then I used the 1.25″ wood screws and attached the boards together (again the spacing was about 12-16 inches).

 At this point, I adjusted any ends of the shelf that needed to be level by using the miter saw, then sanding after.
 Then I applied a mix of special walnut and providical stain to the shelf (I put one then the other stain on).
 After the stain dried, I wiped the shelf with mineral oil to bring out the color even more.